 Burgh Island Sea Tractor

-The Burgh Island sea tractor, affectionately known as Trundle, is a third generation hydraulic Sea Tractor that has been a fixture of Burgh Island since the 1970s.
+The Burgh Island Sea Tractor, affectionately known as Trundle, is a third generation hydraulic Sea Tractor that has been a fixture of Burgh Island since the 1970s.

 Burgh Island is a tidal island on the coast of South Devon, near the small seaside village of Bigbury-on-Sea.

+There are several buildings on the island, the largest being the Art Deco Burgh Island Hotel.
 The other buildings are three private houses, and a pub, the Pilchard Inn, which dates to the 14th century.

-The famous island is strongly associated with writer Agatha Christie, who often visited and used the island and its hotel as a setting and inspiration for two famous novels.
+The island is strongly associated with writer Agatha Christie, who often visited and used the island and its hotel as a setting and inspiration for two famous novels.

 These novels are ‘And Then There Were None’ (1939) and ‘Evil Under the Sun’ (1941).